chef/automate/ec2/README.md

 ```
 Your A2 UI URL will be different ^

-Additionally, you can build/rebuild a2 components, for example:
+Additionally, you can build/rebuild automate components, for example:
 ```
 rebuild components/ingest-service
 hab svc status